 CDCC identifies the sources of its credit risk at a minimum on an annual basis.
-Sources of credit risk fall into four broad-based categories: 1) credit risk to direct participants, 2) credit risk inherent in the collateral used by direct participants to cover margin requirements, 3) credit risk to commercial banks used as settlement agents and/or liquidity providers and 4) credit risk to custodians used by either direct or indirect participants to cover margin requirements.
+Sources of credit risk fall into three broad-based categories: 1) credit risk to direct participants, 2) credit risk inherent in the collateral used by direct participants to cover margin requirements and 3) credit risk to commercial banks used as settlement agents and/or liquidity providers.

-1) Credit risk to direct participants is measured and monitored, as a first step, through the periodic review of capital requirements against the minimum standards required by the CDCC through its membership standards.
+Credit risk to direct participants is measured and monitored, as a first step, through the periodic review of capital requirements against the minimum standards required by the CDCC through its membership standards.
 Furthermore, credit risk derived through transactional activity is measured on a daily basis and is secured through the use of collateral provided by the direct participants.

 - 2) Credit risk inherent in collateral is measured and monitored against the credit standards set within the collateral framework adopted by the CDCC.
-On a daily basis, CDCC will measure the collateral provided by direct participants against the collateral policy mix that is designed to mitigate against credit risk, among other risks. - Credit risk to settlement banks and/or liquidity providers is largely focused on a periodic review of financial statements against the requirements of such entities which are maintained as part of policy or Rule. - 4) Credit risk to custodians is largely focused on a periodic review of financial statements against the requirements of such entities which are maintained as part of policy or Rule.
+On a daily basis, CDCC will measure the collateral provided by direct participants against the collateral policy mix that is designed to mitigate against credit risk, among other risks. - 3) Credit risk to settlement banks and/or liquidity providers is largely focused on a periodic review of financial statements against the requirements of such entities, which are maintained as part of policy or Rule.